Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - This word doesn’t convey your meaning.
     - The painting conveys the essence of the beast.
     - Ads **convey the message** that thin is beautiful.
+    - It conveys the essence of the beast.
 - To carry something from one place to other place
     - Your luggage will be conveyed to the hotel by taxi.

+## Conviction

+- A very strong belief or opinion
+    - The students possess the conviction that they can make a difference to their community.
+- The feeling of being sure about something
+    - He was able to say with conviction that he had changed.
+- A decision in a court of law
+    - This was her third **conviction for** theft.

 ## Cultivation ⭐